More adaptable than the average chatbot

-Watson is built on deep learning, machine learning, and Natural Language Processing (NLP) models to elevate customer experiences and help customers change an appointment, track a shipment, or check a balance.
-Watson also uses machine learning algorithms and asks follow-up questions to better understand customers and pass them off to a human agent when needed.
+IBM Watson Assistant is built on deep learning, machine learning, and natural language processing (NLP) models to understand questions, find or search for the best answers, and complete the user’s intended action.
+Watson also uses intent classification and entity recognition to better understand customers in context and transfer them to a human agent when needed.

 AI that finds insights

 Watson Assistant uses machine learning to identify clusters of unrecognized topics in existing logs helps you prioritize which to add to the system as new topics.

 Sometimes existing topics need more diverse training examples.
 That's why Watson Assistant recommends sentences that you should add to existing topics.

 Automatically detects and alerts you of potential overlaps in your training data which would negatively affect the performance of your assistant.